AnapalOne/xmonad-packed/README.md

 - Read the pinned comment in https://aur.archlinux.org/packages/nerd-fonts-complete.
 ### sublime-text-4
 - Sublime Text may not install properly, so be sure to reinstall it after booting into xmonad.
+### xmobar icons showing as white/empty/null boxes
+- nerd-fonts-complete may not be working in this case, so you can alternatively download the font at [this site](https://www.nerdfonts.com/font-downloads).
+  - To install for a single user, move the .ttf/.otf files to `~/.local/share/fonts/`.
+  - For a system wide installation, move them to `/usr/local/share/fonts/`.
+  - More information can be read at https://wiki.archlinux.org/title/fonts.